And neither the Yankees nor the Mets came out of it looking good.

 Blair, not sure himself: "Billy's the manager.
 Go ask him."

-Reggie trots in, but does not, as one broadcaster said later, "coming flying at Martin."
+Reggie trots in, but does not, as one broadcaster said later, "come flying at Martin."
 Reggie is perplexed, but still very calm.
 He asks Billy why he's been taken out in mid-inning.

 Instead, Billy didn't want to discuss it at all.
 He wanted to chew Reggie out, right there, in the dugout, in front of his teammates.
 Billy wanted to show that he was the boss, and that Reggie was just a player, and that no player was bigger than the team.
 He started screaming at Reggie, pointing his finger in Reggie's face.